-- For most purposes, need only a sequence that satisfies certain statistical properties, even if deterministic. - Sometimes (e.g., cryptography) need sequence that is hard or impractical to predict. - Pseudo-random sequence: deterministic sequence that passes some given set of statistical tests. - For example, look at lengths of runs: increasing or decreasing contiguous subsequences. - Unfortunately, statistical criteria to be used are quite involved.
+- Even if definable, a "truly" random sequence is difficult for a computer (or human) to produce. - For most purposes, need only a sequence that satisfies certain statistical properties, even if deterministic. - Sometimes (e.g., cryptography) need sequence that is hard or impractical to predict. - Pseudo-random sequence: deterministic sequence that passes some given set of statistical tests. - For example, look at lengths of runs: increasing or decreasing contiquous subsequences. - Unfortunately, statistical criteria to be used are quite involved.
 For details, see Knuth.